ameba23/harddrive-party-legacy/README.md

 ### Status: Pre-alpha - expect bugs and breaking changes

-metadb is a peer-to-peer filesharing protocol and client with a distributed metadata index.
+metadb is a peer-to-peer file-sharing protocol and client with a distributed metadata index.
 Peers create an index by extracting information about media files they want to share, and replicating this data with other peers, to create a searchable distributed database of all known files.

 Peers connect to each other by 'meeting' at a private or semi-private 'swarm topic' on a distributed hash table.
 There is no public, open network - in order to connect to another peer you must both be connected to a swarm with the same name.
 This might be something obvious, like 'techno', or it could be a very difficult to guess random string.